JanNeuendorf/lorevault/README.md

 the contents of `new/filename.txt` will match the state of `data/file.txt` at the time of that commit.
 If it is referred to with a path, it is the current version in the directory.

+## Automatic File Decryption
+We might want to include files with secret contents in our directory.
+One way to do that is to use lorevault to fetch the encrypted files and then decrypt them with a script.
+Lorevault has build-in support for [age](https://github.com/FiloSottile/age) as a tool and format for file-encryption.

 ## Partially Managing a Directory
 Sometimes we do not want to control the entire directory.
 A good example might be managing **dotfiles** in `~/.config`.
 Resetting the entire directory is probably not what we want.
 Maybe the configuration files for some programs are managed in some other way.